Forms & Disclosures

 Parasites: If fleas or ticks are found on your pet during the grooming process, your pet will be treated with a Flea and Tick shampoo to kill the parasites and you will be charged an additional fee.
 Ticks found will be removed for an additional charge.
 If ticks are found, we strongly suggest you have your pet tested for Lyme disease.
 Please note that parasites are a health hazard to your pet as well as to humans.

 No-Shows & Cancellations: No Shows and last minute cancellations are subject to a $20.00 FEE PER PET which will be added to your next ticket.
-Pre-Payment for same will be required before another appointment is booked.
-We understand there may be emergency situations and will work with you, but not on a continued basis.
+A $30 nonrefundable deposit will be required before another appointment is booked.
 Please be respectful of our time as we are a by appointment business, and another client could have taken your appointment if we had known.
-Note: Clients 15 minutes late risk losing their appointment without notice.
+Note: Clients 20 minutes late risk losing their appointment without notice.

 Late Pickups: We do enjoy your pets and having them here.
 However we are not a boarding facility and have limited space and holding your pet for a prolonged period prohibits us from having the space for the pups who are still having services rendered.
 If you are an hour later than notification of your pet being ready you will be charged a daily boarding fee of $25.

 Hold Harmless Agreement: By signing this contract you (or your Agent) agree to hold Puppy’s Paradise its owners, operators, employees, officers and directors harmless from any damage, loss, or claim arising from any condition of the undersigned pet, either known or unknown to Puppy’s Paradise.
 It is also further understood and agreed the terms of this agreement can change at any time, without notice, and will overwrite any and all prior signed contracts or releases.
 It is further understood this clause applies to any and all pets groomed.
 I have read and agree to the policies of Puppy’s Paradise.